The Melchizedek or Higher Priesthood– A Symbol of the Heavenly or Spiritual Church and Universal Priesthood

 19 To have the privilege of receiving the mysteries of the kingdom of heaven, to have the heavens opened unto them, to commune with the general assembly and church of the Firstborn, and to enjoy the communion and presence of God the Father, and Jesus the mediator of the new covenant (D&C 107:18–19).

 The “general assembly and church of the Firstborn” is described in D&C 76 as all those in the heavenly church who have attained a celestial glory— which makes all of them “priests and kings, priestesses and queens” after the order of Melchizedek, being equal to God and each other “in power and in might and in dominion” (see D&C 76:56–95. esp v.
 56-57,67,95; also Heb 12:22–23; D&C 107:8–10; Alma 13).
 In other words, the earthly Melchizedek Priesthood is meant to prepare individuals to commune with, and typify or be a symbol of, the one true spiritual church as it exists in heaven.
-An order of higher dimensional beings who live in complete equality and harmony (D&C 76:59,95; 105:4; 38:24-27).
+An order of higher dimensional beings who live in complete equality and harmony regardless of race, position or gender (D&C 76:59,95; 105:4; 38:24-27).

 Its nature in transcending organizational and cultural lines is explained in scripture and part of the symbolism wrapped in the name itself—Melchizedek being outside and greater than Israel.
 In Hebrews 7 the author tries to explain this concept to the legalistic Jews that Christ actually did meet the priesthood requirements of the Messiah set forth in scripture.
 You see—many of the Jews of the day were looking for a Jewish Messiah who met the conditions set in Torah verses like Psalm 110.
 They expected a military leader like Joshua of old who would “crush the kings of the day” (v.
 1 & 5) but who was also a Jewish priests (v.
 4).
 Because of this, many Jews accepted John the Baptist (because he was a legitimate Levite/priest) but rejected the pacifist Jesus who “sprang out of Juda; of which tribe Moses spake nothing concerning priesthood” (Heb 7:14).
 Hebrews argues that Jesus was indeed a priest and received his priesthood from a higher source than the Jews.
 He was a priest “after the order of Melchizedek” and received an oath, covenant and higher “spiritual priesthood” of the same higher order as Melchizedek who gave Israel/Abraham the priesthood in the first place.
 One “without father or mother, without genealogy, without beginning of days or end of life” (Heb 7:3), or one which needed no earthly ordinance, or pedigree and transcended human culture and mortal life.